Obscurely/RustTemplate/docs/template/WORKFLOW.md

 feature-x and then you suddenly find a bug or god forbids a vulnerability in your production code.
 What you can now do is create a new branch to fix that and merge it fast into master and make a new hot fix release while not having to commit any unfinished feature.
-Also you would merge that bug fix into your feature branch as well (or not if you prefer).
+Also you would merge that bugfix into your feature branch as well (or not if you prefer).